 • constriction band syndrome - early rupture of the amniotic sac (inner membranes that cover the fetus in utero

 and contain the amnionic fluid) resulting in bands that may become entangled in the extremities of the fetus,

 causing immobilization, constrictions of the limbs, amputations, and other deformities.

 The overall goal for treatment of congenital limb defects is to provide your child with a limb that has proper function and appearance.
-At Children's, multidisciplinary teams of surgeons and physical therapists work to serve your child's individual needs.
+At Boston Children's, multidisciplinary teams of surgeons and physical therapists work to serve your child's individual needs.